-We will be having our sits on the following Mondays from 7:00 p.m. until 8:15 p.m. in our sacred meditation room located behind the ark in the sanctuary:
+We hold our sits on Mondays from 7:00 p.m. until 8:15 p.m. in our sacred meditation room located behind the ark in the sanctuary:

 Our programs are open to the community and are offered at no charge.
 If you have any questions, please contact Judy Fisher, Or HaLev Director.

 Meet Our Faculty

 Judy Fisher has been the director of Or HaLev, for the last 3 years.
 She received a certification to teach Jewish Meditation from the Institute for Jewish Spirituality (IJS) in New York and teaches at Or HaLev and throughout the Bay Area.
 Judy also serves on the national IJS board as well as the PTBE board of directors for the last 4 years.
 In her previous professional life, Judy has been a technical and marketing writer, editor, and project manager.
 She loves to share her love of Judaism and meditation with our community